A Class and Sentence Guide for Florida Felony Crimes

 Here’s how it works for this example:

 So, the minimum sentence the court could impose is 75 months in prison.
-However, for a second-degree felony, the maximum allowed sentence is 15 years (or 180 months).
-This means the judge has discretion to hand down a prison term anywhere from 75 to 180 months, based on the unique circumstances of the case.
+However, for a second-degree felony, the maximum sentence is 15 years (180 months).
+This means the judge has discretion to impose a prison term of 75 to 180 months, based on the unique circumstances of the case.

 Non-Prison Sanctions